sparkfabrik/ios-build-action/README.md

 Browserstack access key (**required if** browserstack-upload == true)

+### `fastlane-version`

+Fastlane version to be used.
+If not specified, the default value will be used.

 ### `fastlane-env`

 Name of the env file name to pass to `fastlane --env`